• Skip to main content

 Ziploc bags are made of plastic called polyethylene.
 This plastic is commonly used as a food-safe material as it does not contain harmful chemicals.
 However, polyethylene can release a chemical called dioxin when exposed to high heat.

 As mentioned above, home microwaves don’t get hot enough to release dioxin.
-However, some believe that oils contained in food can concentrate heat to cause a health hazard.
+However, some believe that oils contained in food can concentrate heat and cause a health hazard.
 In the end, there is no definitive answer, leaving some preferring to play it safe.

 Identifying the Product